JeddBrierley/nlqg-gamma-core/README.md

 License

-Licensed under the MIT License - see the LICENSE file for details.
+Licensed under License - see the LICENSE file for details.

 ⸻

 Note: This repository is intended for research purposes and may not be suitable for production deployment without further validation.
+This was created as an addendeum portfolio, linking to my application to the deep research role at OpenAI.